utono/rpd/hyprland-keyboard-configuration.rst

    ``us`` layout for binds.
 Even when ``real_prog_dvorak`` is the active layout, the binds will function as if the active layout is ``us``.

+   To get the list of keyboard shortcuts you can put in the kb_options to toggle keyboard layouts:

+      grep 'grp:.*toggle' /usr/share/X11/xkb/rules/base.lst

+      grp:ctrls_toggle     Both Ctrls together

 2. Once configured, use the following command to switch between ``us`` and ``real_prog_dvorak`` layouts: